Jeffrey-Sarnoff/Delegate.jl/README.md

 ## DelegationMacros.jl

-Delegate unary and binary functions into type fields, with result either unwrapped or type re-wrapped.
+Delegate unary, binary, trinary functions over a field in values of a type.

+Delegate unary, binary, trinary functions into fields of a type.

+    The results may be `bare`, having the return type of delegated function.
+    The results may be `re-wrapped`, returning a value of the same type being processed.